 When Seller Stays After the Sale of the Business

-Usually the reason is that the purchaser wishes to defer payments as long as possible in order to minimize risk and keep the seller’s ‘skin in the game.’
+Buyers seeking to pay the seller ‘consultancy fees’ rather than the purchase price in cash at closing generally desire to defer payments as long as possible in order to minimize risk and keep the seller’s ‘skin in the game.’
 The problem for the seller, as far as the tax consequences are concerned, is that such consultancy fees are taxed at the much higher ordinary income tax rate (as opposed to the long term capital gain tax rate).
 So barring unusual circumstances, this is not usually a good idea for the seller.